 - Use a sunscreen with a SPF of 30 or higher.

 - Use a sunscreen that is water resistant (40-80 minutes).

 - Use plenty of sunscreen.
 An adult should use about 1 oz. of sunscreen to cover exposed areas of the skin (equal to a shot glass).

 - Reapply sunscreen every 2 hours and after swimming or excessive sweating.

-- Protect your lips with a lip balm with at least a SPF 15 or more.
+- Don’t forget about your lips.
+Protect your lips with a broad spectrum lip protectant of at least a SPF 15 or more.

 - Be sure to apply sunscreen to vulnerable areas such as ears, neck, and top of feet.

 - If your hair is thinning or your head is bald, apply sunscreen to your scalp.